-2. The main investment for companies to participate is the cost of the returnees’ hourly salaries — yet Forman says that “the investment pays off for our partners because they generally retain a high percentage of the returnees they bring on.
-To date, 80% of graduates were retained by the company where they interned and 90% were employed within a few months of the program’s end.”
+Forman says that “the investment pays off for our partners because they generally retain a high percentage of the returnees they bring on.
+To date, 80 percent of graduates were retained by the company where they interned and 90% were employed within a few months of the program’s end.”
 Not bad, eh?

 Of course, there’s also an investment in time for HR and hiring managers, but there are ways to make this investment more efficient.
 Forman’s team, for instance, will work closely with employers to offer marketing and recruitment support, as well as training on how to administer the program and enable success.

 This is specially true if employers take the time to carefully design a program.
 Employers should be cognizant about what, specifically, they’re offering.